Yorkton Creek

-Yorkton Creek, formally known as Little Whitesand River, is a river in the south-east region of the Canadian province of Saskatchewan.
+Yorkton Creek, formerly known as Little Whitesand River, is a river in the south-east region of the Canadian province of Saskatchewan.
 The river begins at Leech Lake, south of Yorkton, and flows north into the Whitesand River.
 The Whitesand River flows east into the Assiniboine River, which is a major tributary of the Red River.
 While Yorkton Creek begins at Leech Lake, its main tributary, Crescent Creek, has its headwaters in the Beaver Hills to the west.

 History

 Plains Cree and Saulteaux First Nations inhabited both the Whitesand River and Yorkton Creek watersheds before the arrival of Europeans as archaeological evidence shows signs of encampment sites and hunting activity.
 With the signing of Treaty 4 at Fort Qu'Appelle in 1874, the land was opened up for settlement from Eastern Canada.

 In 1882, a group of investors and settlers from York County in Ontario arrived in the area and set up York Colony on the banks of Little Whitesand River.
 Four men stayed that winter while the rest of the settlers returned to Eastern Canada.
 When the settlers returned in 1883, they named the community York City.
 Since there already was a York City in Ontario, when the post office opened on 1 January 1884, it was renamed Yorkton.
 A few years later, the Manitoba & North Western Railway was extending westward and the route was going to miss Yorkton.
 In 1888, the residents agreed to move the community to meet the railway.
 In 1890, the hamlet of Yorkton left the banks of the Little Whitesand River and moved south 4.6 km to its present location.
 The original townsite was located at 13-26-4 W2.

 In the year 2000, Little Whitesand River was renamed Yorkton Creek.